 Data Spill Sanitisation Guide

-Download CSOC Protect Notice, Data Spill Sanitisation Guide (PDF), August 2012
+Download ACSC Protect: Data Spill Sanitisation Guide (PDF), August 2012

 - This document provides guidance on some of the common sanitisation techniques for systems used by Australian government agencies involved in a data spill.

 - Data spill sanitisation varies according to the system and devices involved, as well as the detailed system configuration.
 Agencies should therefore only use this document as a guide.

 - The techniques outlined here are attempts to minimise, rather than eliminate, risks to the exposed data.
 In the first instance, agencies should follow the advice in the Media Security chapter of the Australian Government Information Security Manual (ISM).
 Implementing the ISM controls for media sanitisation provides agencies with high assurance that exposed data has been removed from media affected by a data spill.

 - Before commencing any sanitisation process, this document should also be read in conjunction with DSD’s Data Spill Management Guide and the Cyber Security Incidents chapter of the ISM.

 - Different disk sanitisation techniques provide different sanitisation confidence levels.
 The following list provides disk sanitisation options from highest to lowest levels of confidence:

 - zeroing the affected file and file record